hijonathan/google-scripts/README.md

 ### How to Use Google Scripts

 Visit the [Google Scripts](http://script.google.com) site and create your first script.
 Scripts are stored in Google Drive, so you can edit them there later on.

+Then just paste this script into a new Script document.